StevenBlack/vocab/README.md

 ### chasm
 A huge gap or deep hole.
-It can also be used figuratively to describe a gulf — the chasm between rich and poor, for example.

 ### chasmophile